nuxeh/url-bot-rs/README.md

 - The nick the bot will use when joining
 - Channels to join

+The `[network]` section gives some metadata for the network the configuration will connect to, including:

+- `name` (string) an identifier for the network.

 It is also possible to configure a number of optional features for the bot's operation, specified in the `[features]` section: